 Premier League Relegation odds

 Premier League bettors have even more options to bet on than the top 4.
-The relegation betting odds make for some fun bets as long as it isn’t the punters team going down.
-It isn’t just the bottom dwellers punters can bet on.
+The relegation betting odds make for some fun bets as long as it isn’t the punters' team going down.
+It isn’t just the bottom dwellers' punters can bet on.
 Relegation betting can be done on all the teams in the Premier League regardless if they are longshots.
 Sure, Manchester City maybe 4500/1 to get relegated, but punters can still wager on them to go down.

 Top Goal Scorer

 Major sportsbooks give bettors the chance to wager on individual players too.
-The top goal scorer race is one of the most exciting to bet on.
+The top goalscorer race is one of the most exciting to bet on.
 Bettors can place a wager at the start of the season or throughout the year on the man they believe will score the most goals.

 Just nine times since the Premier League kicked off in 1992 has the top scorer played for the league champions.
-The last two golden boot winners, Harry Kane and Mohamed Salah, saw their teams fall well short of the title.
+The last two golden boot winners, Harry Kane, and Mohamed Salah, saw their teams fall well short of the title.
 Title winners do not often rely on just one player to score goals.
-Championship teams spread out their scoring, which is why golden boot winners have finish without a winner’s medal most years.
+Championship teams spread out their scoring, which is why golden boot winners have finished without a winner’s medal most years.